tatumroaquin/tatumroaquin/README.md

 Hi 👋 My name is Tatum Roaquin
 ==============================

-I am a passionate individual who loves to use different technologies and devices.
-I like to experiment with Type 1 Hypervisors such as Proxmox to build virtualised servers as a hobby.
+I experiment with Type 1 Hypervisors such as Proxmox to build virtualised servers as a hobby.
+I enjoy interfacing with different types of multipurpose technologies.
+Allowing me to channel my curiosity through versatile usecases, and discover new interests.

 * 🌍  I'm based in Sydney
 * 🧠  I'm currently learning Blockchains